Westbury White Horse: Origins

+The Westbury or Bratton White Horse is the oldest of the Wiltshire chalk horses, and its origins are obscure.

+The definitive Wiltshire Victoria County History, volume 8 (1965) notes that "There is no evidence for the existence of a horse here before the early 18th century."

-Although it is the oldest of the Wiltshire white horses, the origin of the Westbury White Horse is obscure.
-It is often claimed to commemorate King Alfred's victory at the Battle of Ethandun in 878, but there is no trace of such a legend before the 19th century.
-Since the late 19th century, historians have mostly located the battle at Edington in Wiltshire, some 2 mi (3.2 km) away from the white horse, but this theory is still open to debate.
+The horse is sometimes said to commemorate King Alfred's victory at the Battle of Ethandun in 878, but there is no trace of such a legend before the 18th century.
+Since the early 20th century, historians have mostly located the battle at Edington, some two miles (3.2 km) away from the white horse, but this theory is still open to debate.
 In Alfred and the Great White Horse of Wiltshire (1939), the Downside Abbey monk Dom Illtyd Trethowan debunked the suggested connection of the Westbury White Horse with Alfred and the Battle of Ethandune.

-Another hillside chalk figure, the Uffington White Horse, featured in King Alfred's early life.
-He was born in the Vale of White Horse, not far from Uffington in Oxfordshire.
-Unlike the recorded history of Westbury, documents as early as the eleventh century refer to the "White Horse Hill" at Uffington ("mons albi equi"), and archaeological work has dated the Uffington White Horse to the Bronze Age, although it is not certain that it was originally intended to represent a horse.
+Another hillside chalk figure, the Uffington White Horse, is likely to have featured in King Alfred's early life, as he was born in the Vale of White Horse, not far from Uffington in Oxfordshire, and the horse is now known from archaeological work to date from the Bronze Age, although it is not certain that it was originally intended to be a horse.
+Unlike the recorded history of the Westbury horse, documents as early as the 11th century refer to the "White Horse Hill" at Uffington ("mons albi equi").
 A white horse war standard was associated with the continental Saxons in the Dark Ages.
 In his 17th-century work Monumenta Britannica, John Aubrey connected the Uffington horse with Hengist and Horsa, stating that "the White Horse was their Standard at the Conquest of Britain".
-Aubrey, a Wiltshireman who studied the county's antiquities, mentions no chalk figures in Wiltshire.
+Aubrey, a Wiltshireman who studied the county's antiquities, mentions no chalk figures in Wiltshire even though he visited "Bratton Castle hill fort": he gives a good description of it, and a sketch which shows no chalk figure.

-The earliest mention of any white horse figure at Westbury is in a work by Francis Wise published at Oxford in 1742.
-He suggested a link with Alfred the Great for the Uffington horse, but not for the one at Westbury, having visited the town and been told that the horse there was "wrought within the memory of persons now living or but very lately dead".
-This suggests at the earliest a late-seventeenth-century origin for the figure.

-According to local tradition, the current white horse, facing to the left, was cut in 1778 by a Mr Gee, who overlaid a smaller, older chalk figure, believed also to have represented a horse.
-In a late edition of William Camden's Britannia, a small engraving shows a horse-like animal with a saddle and very short legs facing to the right.